Proposal Guidance from NCFR Sections

 Religion, Spirituality, and Family (RSF)

-The following questions may help formulate proposals to be submitted to the RSF Section for the 2025 conference:
+The following questions may help guide proposal development for submission to the RSF Section:

-These questions are not meant to be exhaustive but are intended to provide ideas on how a focus on religion and spirituality may add to this year’s conference theme.
-All proposals on these or other issues related to religion, spirituality, and family are welcomed.
+These questions are not intended to be exhaustive but are offered to inspire proposals that demonstrate how a focus on religion and spirituality can meaningfully contribute to this year’s conference theme.
+All proposals addressing these or related issues concerning religion, spirituality, and family life are welcome.

 Research and Theory (RT)